Intense Chocolate Gelato July 27

 Gelato is Italian ice cream.
 While in composition it is not that different from other frozen treats, there are a couple of things that set it apart from a standard ice cream.
-First, it is generally made with milk and not with cream (some recipes do call for a small amount of cream).
-I’ve had many shopkeepers try to impress this upon me as a selling point, since it makes the gelato lower in fat than ice cream is (for the record, it works as a selling point).
+First, it is generally made with more milk milk than heavy cream.
+Some recipes use all milk, as this one does, and others use just a touch of cream.
+I’ve had many shopkeepers try to impress this upon me as a selling point, since it makes the gelato lower in fat than ice cream is (for the record, it does work as a selling point because it gives you permission to eat extra).
 Second, gelato tends to be more dense than ice cream, with less air churned into it and fewer tiny ice crystals suspended in the mixture.
-This gives it a rich taste.
+This gives it a rich taste and texture even though it is made with more milk than cream.

 The final thing that sets it apart is that gelatos usually tend to have much stronger flavors than other ice creams.
 I won’t go so far as to say that this is a standard feature of gelato, but in my experience, it tends to be true.